-SANTA BARBARA, CA – August 31, 2022 – CancerVax, Inc., a developer of immunotherapy cancer treatments that use the body’s immune system to fight cancer, today announced that it has entered into a second sponsored research agreement with the University of California Los Angeles (“UCLA”) to research and develop a universal vaccine to target multiple cancers.
+SANTA BARBARA, CA – August 31, 2022 – Cancervax, Inc., a pre-clinical biotechnology company creating a better way to treat cancer, a developer of immunotherapy cancer treatments that use the body’s immune system to fight cancer, today announced that it has entered into a second sponsored research agreement with the University of California Los Angeles (“UCLA”) to research and develop a universal vaccine to target multiple cancers.
 We will be developing a cancer vaccine platform to detect, mark and kill cancer cells by forcing cancer cells to express unique markers that healthy cells don’t have.
 Through this vaccine, we will teach the body’s immune system to identify, target and eliminate cancer cells with high precision.
 The vaccine will force cancer cells to express markers associated with well immunized diseases, such as COVID, allowing our treatments to make cancer cells look like diseases that the body already knows.

 This 24-month research program with UCLA commenced in August 2022, under the direction of Principal Investigator, Dr. Steven Jonas, Dr. Christopher Seet, Dr. Chris Denny, Dr. Satiro De Oliveira and Dr. Noah Federman from the UCLA Medical Center.

-“We are excited to work with the team at UCLA and share the mutual goal of developing an immunotherapy-based universal cancer vaccine,” said Ryan Davies, CEO of CancerVax.
+“We are excited to work with the team at UCLA and share the mutual goal of developing an immunotherapy-based universal cancer treatment,” said Ryan Davies, CEO of Cancervax.
 “All of us are effected by cancer and it is our hope that this breakthrough vaccine can help the body’s own immune system detect, mark and kill many different types of cancer.”

 Mr. Davies concluded, “Our mission is to develop innovative and effective immunotherapy cancer treatments through our collaborations with leading medical researchers and clinicians.”